syncfusion-content/flutter-docs/Flutter/xlsio/working-with-logical-function.md

 ## OR Function

 OR Function is a logical function to check whether any of arguments are TRUE, and returns TRUE or FALSE.
-Returna FALSE only When all arguments are FALSE.
+Return FALSE only When all arguments are FALSE.

 The following code snippet illustrates on how to use OR function formula.